isamplesorg/metadata/README.md

    }
 </pre>
 </details>
 This is an example of modified JSON-LD context.
-We need to define `"@vocab":"http://resource.isamples.org/schema/"` firstly.
-Then, for each enumeartion, we use `@type` to declare enumeration type.
+For each enumeartion, we use `@type` to declare enumeration type.

 ## Validating schema and instance file
 Before we valideting all instance files, we need to add modified JSON-LD context to the front of instances properties.